PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 - New users who enable a third-party integration
 - New users who who spend x minutes using the product/website

-Some users don't stick around because they never used the product properly in the first place – i.e. they created an account, but didn't do anything once they were in.

-Measuring activation helps you clarify whether you need to focus on this problem, or the separate retention problem of users coming back once they have experienced value for the first time.
+Some users create accounts but never use your product.
+Tracking activation helps you isolate onboarding issues from long term retention issues.

 Don't be afraid to go deep here.
-Good activation metrics capture the "aha" moment a user should experience when they get value from your product.
+Good activation metrics capture the "aha" moment a user have when they get value from your product.

-For PostHog, this means capturing when users answer a product question by creating an insight or viewing a session recording – we call this metric 'Discoveries'.

 > 💡 **PostHog Tip:** It's a good idea to double check your chosen activation metric leads to increased retention.
 To do so, [create a cohort of activated users](/docs/user-guides/cohorts) and check you retain them significantly better than non-activated but signed-up users.
 If your retention doesn't change, you need to rethink your activation metric.